 - Notes: (1) Tint stands for the line scanning rate or the integration time.
 It is determined by the time interval between two start pulses, where the start pulses start the line-scan process, as soon as, CP, module clock, acquires it and shifts it into the internal shift register.
-The minimum integration time in one line scan of the sensor is number of pixel sites divided by its clock frequency.
+The minimum integration time in a scan is determined by the number of pixels in the scan divided by the clock frequency.
 In a CIS module it is the number of sensors times the number of pixel in the sensor, all over the clock frequency.
-Tint in the wafer probe is set with the calibration procedure use to set the amplitude of Vpavg, see note (3). - (2) Fclk is the device's clock, CP, frequency and it is, also, equal to the pixel rate.
+This time is especially set for the wafer prober in order to calibrate the Vpavg, see note (3). - (2) Fclk is the device's clock, CP, frequency and it is, also, equal to the pixel rate.
 In the wafer test Fclk is set to 500 KHz.
 However, PIC (recently acquired by AMIS) has been successfully mass-producing high frequency CIS modules, using only the wafer test to qualify them.
-Hence, the devices are constantly tested for their standard high-speed performance with each A6 modules in production.
-These module production tests as proven that the low speed wafer probe tests are sufficient to produce reliable image devices. - (3) Vpavg = ∑Vp(n)/Npixels (average level in one line scan).
+Hence, the device, tested on an A6 size module's PCB board at their standard high speed, is specified. - (3) Vpavg = Vp(n)/Npixels (average level in one line scan).
 Where Vp(n) is the amplitude of nth pixel in the sensor chip and Npixels is the total number of pixels in sensor chip.
 Vpavg is converted from impulse current video pixel into a voltage output.
-See Figure 4, Video Pixel Output in section Output Circuit Of The Image Sensor and Figure 5, Video Output Test and Application Circuit in section Signal Conversion Circuit on page 6 and 7.
-There Is a calibration procedure to calibrate Vpavg using Tint as variable to control the exposure.
-Hence, Vpavg is calibrated for each image
+See Figure 4, Video Pixel Output Structure in section Output Circuit Of The Image Sensor and Figure 5, Video Output Test and Application Circuit in section Signal Conversion Circuit on page 6 and 7.
+Vpavg is calibrated for each image sensor type because of probe card variations, as well as, the interfacing circuits to the wafer probe machine.

-- sensor type to compensate for the probe card variations, as well as, the interfacing circuits to the wafer probe machine. - (4) Up is the uniformity specification, measured under a uniform exposing light exposure.
-Up = [Vp(max) Vpavg] / Vpavg x 100% or [Vpavg Vp(min)] / Vpavg} x 100%, whichever is greater.

-Where Vp(max) is the maximum pixel output voltage in the light.
+- Up is the uniformity specification, measured under a uniform exposing light exposure.
+Up = [Vp(max) - Vpavg] / Vpavg x 100% or [Vpavg - Vp(min)] / Vpavg} x 100%, whichever is greater. - Where Vp(max) is the maximum pixel output voltage in the light.
 Vp(min) is the minimum pixel output voltage in the light.
-The pixel Vp(n) is one nth pixel in Npixels in the sensor.

-- (5) Vd = Vp(n)/Npixels.
-Where Vp(n) is the pixels signal amplitude of the $n^{th}$ pixel of the sensor.
-Dark is where light is off, leaving the image surface unexposed. - (6) Ud = Vdmax Vdmin. - (7) Upadj = $MAX[ | (Vp(n) Vp(n+l) | / Vp(n)) \times 100\%$ .
+The pixel Vp(n) is one nth pixel in Npixels in the sensor. - (5) Vd = Vp(n)/Npixels.
+Where Vp(n) is the pixels signal amplitude of the nth pixel of the sensor.
+Dark is where light is off, leaving the image surface unexposed. - (6) Ud = Vdmax Vdmin. - (7) Upadj = MAX[$| (Vp(n) Vp(n+I) | / Vp(n)) \ge 100\%$.
 Upadj is the nonuniformity in percentage.
 It is the amplitude difference between two neighboring pixels. - (8) Ucc is the uniformity specifications, measured among the good die on the wafer.
 Under uniform light exposure the sensors are measured and calculated with following algorithm: Vpavg of all the good dies on the wafer are averaged and assigned VGpavg.
 Then the die with maximum Vpavg is assigned Vpavg(max), and the one with minimum Vpavg is assigned Vpavg(min).
 Then UCC = {[Vpavg(max)-Vpavg(min)]/VGpavg}x100.